 When there is worry of feeding oneself and family, it means looking for a new position or taking on paying clients is the only way.
 The proposal is going to create an issue within the legal system and the demonstration was designed to show how the court system will be affected if only mediocre talent is on hand to deal with cases.

-Many interviewed on the reasons for taking Industrial Action stated it was to make everyone in the nation realise it is a matter of quality and not of actual payment that will create an issue.
+Many interviewed on the reasons for the lawyers strike stated it was to make everyone in the nation realise it is a matter of quality and not of actual payment that will create an issue.
 The paid lawyers will be able to prosecute and create a good case for their client.
 Those without the ability to pay will find lesser quality work from those who remain in legal aid.

 It will lead directly to more criminals being let out onto the streets, instead of being in gaol where they belong.
 If a person does not have time to focus on the legal aid case then things will be missed.
 These missed things could create a technicality a criminal is able to escape gaol with.
 The miscarriage of justice is the main reason to stop the reduction of 30% in legal aid fees.